-Julian Assange Interview: ‘The Guardian’ Responsible For Publishing Fake News About WikiLeaks Founder
+Julian Assange Interview: ‘The Guardian’ Responsible For Publishing Fake News About WikiLeaks Founder, Says Journalist

 — Glenn Greenwald (@ggreenwald) January 4, 2017

-The Guardian’s version of the Julian Assange interview done by La Republica’s Stephania Maurizi is no longer in circulation, which in and of itself speaks volumes, but what are the chances that the people who read and believed Ben Jacobs’ fabrications about Julian will also learn the truth of the matter?
+The Guardian‘s version of the Julian Assange interview done by la Reppublica‘s Stephania Maurizi has now been amended, but what are the chances that the people who read and believed Ben Jacobs’ fabrications about Julian will also learn the truth of the matter?
 We’d love to hear your thoughts on this in the comment section below.

 [Featured Image by Gil C/Shutterstock]